 A Gluten-Free Diet Is Not A Hot Weight Loss Solution

-The gluten-free diet is not a fad diet and it is not a new means to lose weight for any random person.
-It is a necessary lifestyle change for people with a specific and serious autoimmune disease.
-While I question the heavy role of gluten in our diets, particularly the kind of gluten our agricultural industry has evolved to produce in recent decades, you should not arbitrarily look at a gluten-free diet as a new diet to help you lose weight.
+The gluten-free diet should not be a fad diet and it is not a new means to lose weight for any random person.
+It is a necessary lifestyle change and medical prescription for people with a specific and serious autoimmune disease.
+While I question and doubt the excess presence of gluten in our diets, particularly the kind of gluten our agricultural industry has evolved to produce in recent decades, you should not arbitrarily look at a gluten-free diet as a new diet to help you lose weight.

-No matter what diet you decide to adapt for weight-loss, remember that ultimately it comes down to your body’s thermodynamics: you have to burn more calories than you consume.
+No matter what diet you decide to adapt for weight-loss, remember that ultimately it comes down to a combination of your body’s thermodynamics — you have to burn more calories than you consume — and avoiding high volumes of refined grains and added sugars, which cause your liver to convert glucose to fat.

 When Gluten Intolerance Causes Weight Gain